 '''

+public class SomeObjectContainer

+private object obj;

+public SomeObjectContainer(object obj)

+this.obj = obj;

+public object getObject()

+return this.obj;

+}

+}

+And the usage of it would be:

 class Program

-{

 static void Main(string[] args)

-{

 SomeObjectContainer container = new SomeObjectContainer(25);

 SomeObjectContainer container2 = new SomeObjectContainer(5);

 Console.WriteLine((int)container.getObject() + (int)container2.getObject());

 Console.ReadKey(); // wait for user to press any key, so we could see results

 }

 }

 '''

-Notice that we have to cast back to original data type we have chosen (in this case - int) every time we want to get an object from such a container.
-In such small programs like this everything is clear.
-But in more complicated cases with more containers in different parts of the program, we would have to take care that the container is supposed to have int type in it, would not have a string or any other data type.
+Notice, that we have to cast back to original data type we have chosen (in this case - int) every time we want to get object from such container.
+In such small program like this, everything is clear.
+But in more complicated case with more containers in different parts of program, we would have to take care that container, supposed to have int type in it, would not have a string or any other data type.
 If that happens, InvalidCastException is thrown.